kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 where $\text{round\_up}$​ is a function that always rounds a floating point number *up* to the nearest integer and where $N$ represents the number of all training examples in total.
 Notice that $S$ always needs to be rounded up in order to make sure that during one *epoch*[^3], all training examples have been forward- and backward propagated through the network.
 If we rounded down, some training examples might be skipped.

 [^3]: During one epoch, all training examples have been forward- and backward propagated through the network.
 Usually, neural networks will need many (50-100) of such epochs to accurately predict the target values.
 Notice, that during each epoch, $S$​ gradient descent update steps are performed.

+Note that, before updating the weights and biases of each layer, we must have calculated the errors of *all* layers beforehand.
+Calculating the gradients and updating the weights and biases for each layer simultaneously will yield incorrect gradients, because in BP2.1 and BP2.2, we can see that the error of layer $l$ is also a function of the weights in layer $l+1$.
+So, if you were to calculate the error of layer $l+1$ and then immediately update the weights in layer $l+1$, you will get a wrong error for layer $l$ in t.
+To get the correct errors of each layer, you need to keep the weights fixed.
+Only after having calculated the errors of each layer, you may update the weights and biases.

 # Loss and activation Functions